wheatgenetics/GBS/README.md

 GBS
 ===
-These programs are used for GBS Sequence Data Management.
+These programs are used for Genotyping by Sequencing (GBS) data management at the Poland Lab (https://wheatgenetics.k-state.edu/), Department of Plant Pathology, Kansas State University.

-GBS Sequence Data Management consists of the following tasks:
+GBS Sequence data management consists of the following tasks:

 1. Download of GBS sequence data files from sequencing facilities.
 2. Verify the integrity of downloaded GBS files.